-Just as an additive category is a preadditive category with with two additional properties, an abelian category is an additive category with yet another two additional properties.
-Let's state the definition up front and then fill in the details:
+Just as an additive category is an -category with with two additional properties, an abelian category is an additive category with yet another two additional properties.
+Once again, let's state the definition up front and then fill in the details:

 An abelian category is an additive category satisfying the following conditions: